Cannabis gum is transportable, accurately dosed, and cannabinoids are quickly absorbed through the mouth. Triple threat!

 Slow Release for Long-Lasting Relief

 Have you ever heard of the gum Nicorette that’s designed to help you quit smoking?
 It releases a small dose of nicotine throughout the course of chewing to help stem the cravings for another cigarette.
-Cannabis gum (which we should mention, is totally nicotine-free) operates using the same principle.
+Cannabis gum (totally nicotine-free) operates using the same principle.